ega-forever/archi-linter/README.md

 | rule             |   true   | regex (like `/APP-[0-9]{1,3}-[0-9]{1,3}[\.]{0,1}[0-9]{0,3}/g`) or async function ``async (prop_key, prop_value): boolean => true or false`` | checks if prop's value is correct                                                                                                                          |
 | similarValidator |   true   | async function ``async (prop_key, prop_value, prop_values_of_other_entities): boolean=> true or false``                                     | checks if there are equal or similar values for the same property's key within the same specialization                                                     |

-7) the ``folders`` contains the relative paths (like you see in Archi), where entities should be located.
+8) the ``folders`` contains the relative paths (like you see in Archi), where entities should be located.
+Wildcards can also be used in paths (like `Customers/**`).
 Useful, when you have a strict folder structure and want to follow it.
 This one is optional, and you can leave folders as empty array `[]`.
-8) the ``errors`` contains error settings per each error type:
+9) the ``errors`` contains error settings per each error type:

 | error                | default logLevel | default color | description                                                                                                                       |
 |----------------------|------------------|---------------|-----------------------------------------------------------------------------------------------------------------------------------|